-- Tell your doctor about all of the medicines you take, including prescription and non‐prescription medicines, vitamins and herbal supplements.
+- Tell your doctor about all medical conditions you have and about all of the medicines you take, including prescription and non‐prescription medicines, vitamins and herbal supplements.
 Ranexa may affect the way other medicines work and other medicines may affect how Ranexa works.

 - Swallow Ranexa tablets whole.
 Do not crush, break, or chew Ranexa tablets.

 - If you miss a dose of Ranexa, wait to take the next dose at your regular time.
 Do not take more than 1 dose at a time.

 - Limit the amount of grapefruit products you eat or drink.
 Grapefruit can cause your blood levels of Ranexa to increase.

 - Ranexa can cause dizziness, lightheadedness, or fainting.
 If you have these symptoms, do not drive a car, use machinery, or do anything that needs you to be alert.